Have you lost teeth but don’t feel prepared for a conventional restoration which might involve invasive surgery or costly dental work?

 In fact, mini dental implants can be up and running – with minimal pain that can be managed by over-the-counter medications – in a day or two.

 Does this all sound good?
-Of course.

 What’s more, you should also keep in mind that sometimes the available space in your mouth or the size of the available space means that only a mini implant will work.